Optimal local approximation spaces for parabolic problems: Global approximation

 \begin{proof} The key idea is to employ that functions in $\Lambda_i^{n,\text{data}}$ solve the PDE locally and to use Assumption \cref{proj_error_epsilon}.
 For a detailed proof see \cref{proofs_error_bounds}. \end{proof}

-\begin{remark} Since the transfer eigenvalue problems just contain spatial derivatives, only the approximation error in the $L^2(H^1)$-seminorm can locally be bounded via \cref{opt_spaces_int}.
+\begin{remark} Note that Assumption \cref{proj_error_epsilon} holds either with $\varepsilon_i = \sqrt{\lambda_{n+1,i}} $ if we employ the optimal local approximation space (cf. \cref{kolm_weite_int}) or with a very low failure probability if we approximate the optimal local space via random sampling using Algorithm 2 (cf. subsections SM2.2 and \ref{randomization}).
+Since the transfer eigenvalue problems just contain spatial derivatives, only the approximation error in the $L^2(H^1)$-seminorm can locally be bounded via \cref{opt_spaces_int}.
 Moreover, one can explicitly construct counterexamples demonstrating that the local a priori error result does in general \emph{not} hold without additional data terms or additional assumptions on the data in the parabolic case as the following remark shows. \end{remark}

 \begin{remark} In the elliptic case (cf. \cite[Lemma SM5.2]{BS18}) the a priori error bound

 holds for a constant $c>0$.
 Here, a bound $\Vert \alpha^\frac{1}{2} \nabla (u\vert_{I\times\Omega^{in}} - w^n) \Vert_{L^2(I,L^2(\Omega^{in}))}\leq c\,\Vert \alpha^\frac{1}{2} \nabla u\vert_{I\times\Omega^{out}} \Vert_{L^2(I,L^2(\Omega^{out}))}$ does in general \emph{not} hold as the following example shows: Assume that $\Omega^{out}$ is located in the interior of $\Omega$ and consider the linear heat equation